sandeshkatakam/sandeshkatakam/README.md

 ### Hi there 👋
-I am an Undergraduate Student Majoring in Physics.
-I am currently learning Quantum Computing and Quantum Information theory.
-I am also currently working on projects in the domain of Machine learning and Deep learning.

 <!--
 **sandeshkatakam/sandeshkatakam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.